space-concordia-spacecraft/kronos/lib/include/index.md

 Busses are designed to cover all possible connection cases between components.
 This means that a bus can be used as a one-to-one, many-to-one, one-to-many, and many-to-many connection.
 However, there are two main types of busses (synchronous and asynchronous), each with its own restrictions.

 It is important to note that busses are used through bus invocations.
 A bus invocation may be synchronous or asynchronous and is determined by the type of the bus that is being invoked.
 A bus invocation may need an input message struct depending on the type of message being sent.
 A bus invocation may also have a return type, if it is synchronous.
-In _**all cases**_, it is the _**receiving component's**_ jobs to delete any message data received, as it is _**always**_ copied before being sent.
+In _**all cases**_, it is the _**receiving component's**_ job to delete any message data received, as it is _**always**_ copied before being sent.

 #### Synchronous Busses

 A synchronous bus is, as its name suggests, always invoked synchronously, meaning on the calling thread.
 This allows it to provide a return value but also imposes some restrictions on the type of connections it can be used to create.
 Most prominently, synchronous busses may _**ONLY HAVE AT MOST ONE RECEIVING COMPONENT**_ and that component _**MUST BE A PASSIVE COMPONENT**_.
 This is with good reason as only passive components allow for execution on the calling thread, and can therefore be treated just like a regular function call.
 A synchronous bus invocation will always return a void pointer.
-However, the framework does provide templated functions to automatically cast the result to the needed type.
+The framework does provide templated functions to automatically cast the result to the needed type.
 This also means that to invoke a synchronous bus, a user _**MUST KNOW**_ the _**RETURN TYPE**_ of the operation they are requesting.
 A synchronous bus may have _**MULTIPLE PUBLISHING COMPONENTS**_.
 It is also important to note that

 #### Asynchronous Busses